transferwise/tshuttle/docs/manpage.rst

 .. option:: --to-ns=<server>

     The DNS to forward requests to when remote DNS resolution is enabled.
-If not given, sshuttle will simply resolve using the system configured resolver on the remote side (via /etc/resolv.conf on the remote side).
+If not given, tshuttle will simply resolve using the system configured resolver on the remote side (via /etc/resolv.conf on the remote side).